justusschock/delira_cycle_gan_pytorch/README.md

 compatible cycle GAN skeleton, which should work for arbitrary dimensions and datatypes.

- An example for 2D and 3D images can be found in the [notebooks](notebooks) folder.
+ An example for 2D images can be found in the [notebooks](notebooks) folder.

  The paper, this package is based on, can be found at [arXiv](https://arxiv.org/abs/1703.10593).